Gastrointestinal (GI) bleeding is bleeding in the digestive tract.

 —a type of x-ray that uses a computer to make pictures of structures inside the digestive tract

-Nasogastric lavage—a tube placed through the nose and into the stomach removes contents to check for bleedingBarium x-ray
+Nasogastric aspiration—a tube placed through the nose and into the stomach removes contents to check for bleedingBarium x-ray

 Radionuclide scanning—the use of small amounts of radioactive material and a camera to create blood flow images of the digestive tractAngiography

 Treatment will depend on the cause of the bleeding.
 Your doctor may switch your medications or stop certain ones if it is suspected as the cause of your GI bleeding.
 You may need to make some lifestyle changes.

 Other treatments may include:

 Your doctor may advise medications depending on your symptoms or the results of your tests.
 Examples include: Proton pump inhibitors (PPIs) or H-2 blockers to reduce stomach acid production

 Vasoconstrictors to reduce bleedingCorticosteroids to reduce inflammationProbiotics to introduce healthy bacteria into the GI tract

 Some treatments are more effective with a combination of medications.

 Endoscopy can also be used to stop bleeding.
 With an endoscope, your doctor can stop the bleeding by: Injecting chemicals into the bleeding siteUsing a heat probe, electric current, or laser to seal off the bleeding siteUsing a band or clip to close off blood vessels

 Angiography, which is also used as a diagnostic tool, can control bleeding.
 The doctor can use angiography with other tools to locate the bleeding and inject medications or other materials into the blood vessels to control it.